it-robotics/ITRLogging/README.md

 Custom levels have been added using hidden but properly working features of log4cxx: "log4j.loggerFactory"[1] and "LEVEL#Factory"[2] syntax.
 For the usage: just look at the provided [properties file](https://github.com/it-robotics/ITRLogging/blob/master/resources/itr-logging.conf).

-### Hiearchical default logger caching
+### Hierarchical default logger caching

-The recommened log4cxx usage with LOG4CXX_INFO(logger, "message") style macros it's not bad but it requires you to remind the name of the logger and it works only with RAII.
+The recommended log4cxx usage with LOG4CXX_INFO(logger, "message") style macros it's not bad but it requires you to remind the name of the logger and it works only with RAII.
 The latter is ok if you just do C++ logging but it's not if you supports C, and ITRLogging supports C logging.
 With ITRLogging you can log without providing a logger by previous declaring a static << class << function logger (at your choice).
 Just look at the following example:

 ```cpp
 #include "Class1.h"